HomeDecorPractical Advice On Space Planning for Small Kitchen

 Strategic Lighting

 Lighting plays a crucial role in small kitchens.
 Strategic lighting can make your kitchen appear larger and more inviting.
-Opt for under-cabinet lights to illuminate workspaces and create a sense of openness.
-This not only enhances visibility but also adds to the overall ambiance, making the space feel more welcoming.

 Compact Appliances